benrichards4376/benrichards4376/README.md

 - 📫 How to reach me -- The best way to reach me is through my email: benrichards4376@outlook.com

 I'm learning computer science at UCF and am making project folders for all my classes to show what I am learning and how I am growing.
-I have experience with C, Java, Python, and some very basic experience with LateX.
+I have experience with C, Java, Python, C++, JavaScript, and some very basic experience with LateX.
 These projects are the finished product of assignments from my current classes, and I will be updating each repository as my experience continues.
 When I get more free time I might add a separate repository for personal projects.